chapel-lang/chapel/doc/rst/developer/bestPractices/StandardModuleStyle.rst

 ----------------

-In general, when code in a library encounters erroneous behavior, an appropriate Error should be thrown (see the :ref:`spec description <Chapter-Error_Handling>` for error handling in general and :mod:`Errors` for a list of some potential errors to throw).
-This will enable users of the library to potentially recover from the bad behavior without having to restart their program.
+In general, when code in a library encounters erroneous behavior, an appropriate :class:`~Errors.Error` should be thrown (see the :ref:`spec description
+<Chapter-Error_Handling>` for error handling in general).
+This will enable
+users of the library to potentially recover from the bad behavior without having to restart their program.

 There are some known exceptions to this recommendation: